Mojokerto Regency: Neighbouring regencies

 Mojokerto Regency's area is 969.36 km^{2}, located between 15 m and 3,156 m above sea level.
 It is divided into northern and southern regions by the Brantas River.
-The southern region has several mountains, which includes Welirang Mountain (3,156 m), Anjasmoro Mountain (2,277 m) include, and Penanggungan Mountain (1693m).
+The southern region contains several mountains, which includes Welirang Mountain (3,156 m), Anjasmoro Mountain (2,277 m) include, and Penanggungan Mountain (1,693m).

 One of the more famous locations in Mojokerto is Pacet, which has a good mountainous view.

 Sleeping Buddha

 The biggest Sleeping Buddha Statue in Indonesia is in Maha Vihara Mojopahit Bejijong, Trowulan District, Mojokerto Regency.
 The statue is 22 metres in length, 6 metres in width and 4.5 metres in height.